Squares for The Climate Quilt

 A CLIMARTE and Psychology for a Safe Climate collaboration, we thank Tal Fitzpatrick for her encouragement of this project and the Spanish publishing house Edelvives for reproducing some images from The Climate Quilt in its Year 11 Arts & Crafts school book.

-Our special offering at this contemplative time, The Climate Quilt is on show in the front room of 120 Bridge Road, Richmond from 20 December 2023 until early February 2024.
+Our special offering at this contemplative time, The Climate Quilt was on show in the front room of 120 Bridge Road, Richmond from 20 December 2023 until early February 2024.

 The Climate Quilt.
 Photographed by Julian Meehan